dbenesh82/intensity_infectivity_experiments/schistocephalus/analysis_schisto_dat.md

     ##
     ## Number of Fisher Scoring iterations: 4

-And the results are similar.
+The results are similar.
 Below we examine the distribution of the data and whether the binomial distribution fits the data well.
 But first we'll fit a couple more models.
 To be conservative we will use `family = 'quasibinomial'`

 *Model 2*: treatment plus fish variables (just sex, given concerns with fish length discussed above)